homeresearchprojectsaboutcontact

 Amsterdam Central emerges as the primary danger hotspot

-Braking clusters concentrate around Amsterdam Centraal even after removing signal-adjacent events, pointing to mixed infrastructure, high pedestrian density, and legacy surface materials.
+Braking clusters concentrate around Amsterdam Centraal even after removing signal-adjacent events, pointing to mixed infrastructure and legacy surface materials.